basakjeet08/First-Angular-App/Angular Logs.md

 - Learned how to add custom headers to the requests
 - Learned about interceptors and how to implement our own interceptors
 - Learned how the data is passed to the component from HTTP Requests

+# Day 08

+## Module 35 - Course Project - HTTP

+- Created a Firebase project in the firebase console and used its database services
+- Implemented HTTP Requests in a real project and learned how we can fetch and post data
+- Implemented our own Interceptors and custom headers
+- Trying to modularize the whole process with a generic wrapper function for data and error handling.